camaral/find-dups/README.md

 ```
 - Import the maven project on eclipse and execute the junit test **midas.service.CustomerServiceTest**.
 You can check the interface at the end of the test for a reference of what services were implemented.

-##API reference
+##Paintshop
 I implemented a very simple **Customer** domain.
 It only has firstName and LastName.
 With just those two fields I can show how the application will find similar customers no matter the case of the letters, the order of the names and the number of names.
 Also, the duplicates are returned in order, with the most similar in the first position.
+Following is the API Reference.

 ###CRUD methods
 The CRUD methods are pretty straightforward.
 Creating or updating a customer save it in both on Database and Solr.
 Deleting the customer also removes from both storages.
 In the future, it would be nice to implement a batch job to re-index the Solr documents, to prevent eventual inconsistencies.